8 Excellent Alternatives to Masking Fluid

 5. The smell can be off-puting.

 Those are the different alternatives to using masking fluid!
 I hope you enjoyed this article and found it helpful.
-Be sure to subscribe to my newsletter down below so you don’t miss out on new watercolor posts:

-You will also recieve updates on new posts on watercolor tutorials, tips and techniques.
+You will also receive updates on new posts on watercolor tutorials, tips, and techniques.

 You can unsubscribe anytime.